CSCfi/swift-browser-ui/swift_browser_ui_frontend/wasm/README.md

 In order to keep the C side of things as simple as possible, we assume the correct directory structure to always be in place when the upload loop is run.
-The filenames are also kept constant – JS side is relied upon to copy the correct private etc. keys to the filesystem from browser storage.
+The filenames are also kept constant – JS side is relied upon to copy the correct private etc. keys to the file system from browser storage.

 The directory structure is as follows: